 guide

-I realized that the default configuration file was incorrect and added the above to our internal guide documentation for Telegraf.
-Then I realized that this was a perfect opportunity to make a PR.
-I immediately created a PR to remove the duplicate settings, and since it was an obvious configuration error, the merge went through without a problem.
-I received a “Thanks!” comment from the maintainer.
+I realized that the default configuration file was wrong, so I added the note above to our internal Telegraf guide.
+Then it occurred to me that this was an easy chance to land a PR.
+I immediately opened a PR removing the duplicate configuration, and because it was such an obvious error, it was merged without any trouble.
+The maintainer left a simple comment: “Thanks!”

 I realized that I wanted to contribute more to the Telegraf project.